 I am always thrilled to hear that the recipes I post are so well received and most of all that they are being tried in your home kitchen.
-A few of you have even told me that you really like my Sunday Soup tradition and are enjoying the soup recipes I post every Sunday.
+But truth be told, the most popular recipes are my Sunday Soups.
+So many of you have told me time and time again that you love my Sunday Soup tradition and are enjoying making the soup recipes I post.
 To you all, I especially want to apologize, as I will be taking a break from Sunday Soups.
+The weather is warming up finally making it a great time to enjoy a colorful salad, so I am taking a hiatus from Sunday Soups and switching over to Sunday salads.

 To really understand how hard our digestive system works let me share with you an excerpt from this outstanding web site iifgd.org how the digestive system works which explains in layman’s terms how our food gets digested from the time we put something in our mouth, to the waste product that is released.
+It is pretty amazing when you consider all the tasks that our food goes through for our body to take in all the good nutrients and release what is not needed.
 To quote a portion of the article:

 “The esophagus is the organ into which the swallowed food is pushed.
 It connects the throat above with the stomach below.
 At the junction of the esophagus and stomach, there is a ringlike valve closing the passage between the two organs.
 However, as the food approaches the closed ring, the surrounding muscles relax and allow the food to pass.